 There is pressure for businesses to break their traditional mould of salary bands and hierarchy to appoint people or teams that are able to mix deep technical understanding with the ability to understand their customer (both internal and external), and marry the two to maximise the potential of emerging technology.

-Cloud Adoption is nothing new, and it has reduced the ‘fire gap’ between business and IT departments, enabling easier access to enterprise technology that drives innovation and the opportunity to try fast, fail fast.
-Cloud computing is still going to be in huge demand as Deloitte’s 2018 Global CIO Survey showed, as there is an expectation that cloud investments will double as a percentage of IT spend over the next three years – to almost half of total IT expenditure.
+Cloud Adoption is nothing new.
+It has reduced the ‘fire gap’ between business and technology departments, enabling easier access to enterprise technology that drives innovation and the opportunity to try fast, fail fast.
+Cloud computing will still be in high demand as Deloitte’s 2018 Global CIO Survey showed, and there is an expectation that cloud investments will double as a percentage of technology spend over the next three years – to almost half of total technology expenditure.
 This will have significant implications for an organisation’s risk profile and ways of working, demanding a clear road-map for scaling adoption and cost control as consumption increases (to ensure business case returns are achieved) and also an increased focus on Cyber Security policies and control.

 There is a huge demand for Cyber and Information Security professionals at present – 65 % up in 2018 compared with 2017.

 The transformation in understanding the true value of data is where competitive advantage often sits.
-It’s not the data that holds the value, but the business’ actions with its customers, driven by the analysis of data and predicting customer behaviours.
+A business’s actions with customers are driven by the analysis of data and predicting customer behaviours.